 Meet Manny

 I’m a longtime advocate and attorney who grew up working class.
-And now I’m working to ensure communities like mine in Adams County have an honest shot at success.
+And now I’m working to ensure our communities have an honest shot at success.

 Family

 I am my mother’s son.
 Not a day goes by that I’m not in awe of her capacity for sacrifice and love.
-She immigrated to America from the Dominican Republic as a single mother to give my brother and me a better life.
+She immigrated to the United States from Latin America as a single mother to give my brother and me a better life.
 She taught me the power of perseverance, a strong work ethic, and being a practical problem solver.

 My mom also showed me the injustice of being forced to choose between paying rent or receiving healthcare.
 Nobody should be forced to make that choice in the world's richest nation.
-After years of living paycheck to paycheck, during the Great Recession, we had to forclose on our home.
+After years of living paycheck to paycheck, during the Great Recession, the bank foreclosed on our home.

 Everyone knew my grandparents as the most loving and helpful people anyone had ever met.
 They never missed an opportunity to feed hungry neighbors or provide a place to stay for a family struggling to make ends meet.
 They taught me the power and importance of community and taking care of your neighbor.
 These values are deeply ingrained in me and guide me in every decision I make.